core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-This memo defines application/multipart-core, an application-independent media type that can be used to combine representations of zero or more different media types into a single message, such as a CoAP request or response body, with minimal framing overhead, each along with a CoAP Content-Format identifier.
+This memo defines application/multipart-core, an application-independent media type that can be used to combine representations of zero or more different media types into a single message body, carried e.g., as a CoAP request or response payload, with minimal framing overhead, each along with a CoAP Content-Format identifier.

 --- middle